GSA/digitalgov.gov/content/posts/2013-03-12-api-design-and-documentation.md

 ---
+url: /2013/03/12/api-design-and-documentation/
 date: 2013-03-12 12:49:20 -0400
-title: 'API Design and Documentation'
+title: API Design and Documentation
-summary: 'Design At their core, developers want APIs for very straightforward, pragmatic ends.
+summary: Design At their core, developers want APIs for very straightforward, pragmatic ends.
 You should always design your APIs and document them with the goal of making it easier for developers to use them.
 Doing so results in greater adoption and a healthier, more successful API.
-The least efficient way to support developers would be to'
+The least efficient way to support developers would be to
-authors: [gray-brooks]
+authors:
+  - gray-brooks
 categories:
   - API
   - Code